How to Apply

 English proficiency requirement

 Students in our graduate degree programs must have a high level of English proficiency in reading, writing, speaking, and listening.
 The required minimum scores are 100 iBT (TOEFL) or 7.0 (IELTS).
 Most admitted students have scores above the required minimum.
-The English test must be taken before January 31, and must be sent directly from testing institutions to the UC Irvine School of Law.
+The English test scores must be sent directly from testing institutions to the UC Irvine School of Law.
 If an applicant has taken multiple tests, photocopies of all results must be submitted with the application.
 An interview via Skype or in-person (if in California) is required and will be scheduled following submission of formal application.

 Unless both of the exceptions listed below apply, applicants must submit official, current TOEFL or IELTS scores as an integral part of their application.